Skip to content

 Name Type Description Default

---token, -t text Token to check (uses GITHUB_TOKEN env var if not provided) Sentinel.UNSET
+--token, -t text Token to check (falls back to provider-specific env var, e.g. GITHUB_TOKEN) Sentinel.UNSET

 --help, -h boolean Show this message and exit.
 False